 “My mother trained me to perform.
 I was about three when I performed my first solo in front of the church congregation.
 I got a lot of positive strokes for that and went on to perform in front of audiences throughout high school, either through music or debate.
 To this day, something mystical happens to me when I get in front of an audience.
 I ‘turn it on.’
 I am called on frequently as a public speaker and some of my professional colleagues say that they hate following me on the program because I am such a hard act to follow!”

-Everyone needs attention, encouragement, and the affirmation of their value in order to thrive, and Threes are the type which most exemplifies this universal human need.
-Threes want success not so much for the things that success will buy (like Sevens), or for the power and feeling of independence that it will bring (like Eights).
-They want success because they are afraid of disappearing into a chasm of emptiness and worthlessness: without the increased attention and feeling of accomplishment which success usually brings, Threes fear that they are nobody and have no value.
+Everyone needs attention, encouragement, and the affirmation of their value to thrive, and Threes are the type that most exemplify this universal human need.
+Threes want success not so much for the things that success will buy (like Sevens) or for the power and feeling of independence it will bring (like Eights).
+They want success because they fear disappearing into a chasm of emptiness and worthlessness.
+Without the increased attention and feeling of accomplishment that success usually brings, Threes fear that they are nobody and have no value.

-The problem is that, in the headlong rush to achieve whatever they believe will make them more valuable, Threes can become so alienated from themselves that they no longer know what they truly want, or what their real feelings or interests are.
-In this state, they are easy prey to self–deception, deceit, and falseness of all kinds.
-Thus, the deeper problem is that their search for a way to be value increasingly takes them further away from their own Essential Self with its core of real value.
-From their earliest years, as Threes become dependent on receiving attention from others and in pursuing the values that others reward, they gradually lose touch with themselves.
-Step by step, their own inner core, their “heart’s desire,” is left behind until they no longer recognize it.
+The problem is that, in the headlong rush to achieve whatever they believe will make them more valuable, Threes can become so alienated from themselves that they no longer know what they genuinely want or their real feelings or interests.
+In this state, they are easy prey to self–deception, deceit, and falseness.
+Thus, the deeper problem is that their search for a way to be valued increasingly takes them further away from their own Essential Self with its core of real value.
+From their earliest years, Threes become dependent on receiving attention from others and pursuing the values others reward, so they gradually lose touch with themselves.
+Step by step, their inner core, their “heart’s desire,” is left behind until they no longer recognize it.

-Thus, while they are the primary type in the Feeling Center, Threes, interestingly, are not known as “feeling” people; rather, they are people of action and achievement.
-It is as if they “put their feelings in a box” so that they can get ahead with what they want to achieve.
+Thus, while they are the primary type in the Feeling Center, Threes, interestingly, are not known as “feeling” people; instead, they are people of action and achievement.
+It is as if they “put their feelings in a box” to get ahead with what they want to achieve.
 Threes have come to believe that emotions get in the way of their performance, so they substitute thinking and practical action for feelings.

-Jarvis is a well-educated and accomplished business professional; he sees that this pattern developed in him at an early age.
+Jarvis is a well-educated and accomplished business professional; he sees that this pattern developed at an early age.

 “I had no conscious awareness of this at the time, but when I was a child, I wasn’t allowed to have my feelings at all.
 They counted for nothing in the framework of my stepfather’s concept of what it took to be successful.
 I developed the habit of denying my feelings and instead focused on performing and getting good marks in school.”